If you’re an independent game developer, then I’m sure you’ll agree that trying to get your mobile game reviewed can be a major challenge.

 Quality is the #1 thing we tell people all the time above anything else.

 High-quality apps shine through and do more than anything else.
-Your app has to look great, work well and do something well or genuinely new.
+Your app has to look great, work well and do something good or genuinely new.

 If you’ve not sought independent feedback on your app before launching it, then we recommend that you do because sometimes you’re just far too close to it to see the wood for the trees.